pxtimes3/targettracker/README.md

 ### Ammunition

-Add to the correct file (norma.json, hornady.json etc.) and run `npm run build`.
+Add your entries to the correct file (norma.json, hornady.json etc. Create one if it doesn't exist) and run `npm run build`.